How one motor vehicle crash survivor decided to help others

-As I had never been in a motor vehicle accident like this, it was a huge learning curve and recovery for me.
-My accident happened in 2012, and I still continue to attend outpatient rehabilitation.
+As I had never been in a motor vehicle collision like this, it was a huge learning curve and recovery for me.
+My crash happened in 2012, and I still continue to attend outpatient rehabilitation.

 I am still trying my best to cope with the chronic pain, sleepless nights and flashbacks.

 Today and every day I try my best to be as positive as I can.

 Creating the support group I couldn’t find